 Once the new sensor is installed, the mechanic will clear any trouble codes from the car’s computer.
 Then perform a bench test, as well as possibly a road test, to determine the effectiveness of the replacement process.

-Auto Vehicle Parts offers a comprehensive range of high-quality parts for almost all vehicle models – old and new – on our roads, including used auto parts.
+Auto Vehicle Parts offers a comprehensive range of high-quality parts for almost all vehicle models – old and new – on our roads, including international used auto parts.